 Sonimus is an audio production plugin manufacturer and designer which creates very unique sounding and useful plugins suitable for audio mixing and mastering.
 I’ve been honored to be in touch with them for a couple of years.
 We’ve done some plugin giveaways on the Musixon community which got very good feedback from our audience.
 Today they’ve been kind enough to give me their latest audio plugin “Satson CS” for a review.
 This one is a very special sounding SSL emulation bundle.
 There are often people saying things about the pros of analog outboard gear sound compared to audio plugins, but the fact is that we can’t say which one is better.
-The duties are the same but the way they affect the sound is just different and Satson CS does the job with its unique way.
+The duties are the same but the way they affect the sound is just different and Satson CS does the job in its unique way.

 LET’S SEE WHAT WE GOT!

 The bundle includes a gain staging, an equalizer, and a compressor unit.
 I figured they’re great tools for my mastering chain but they certainly can be used on track-outs during mixing or tracking too.
 The plugins are all set inside one window which allows you to remove or add more of them!